microsoft/hi-ml/docs/source/azure_setup.md

 In the script, you will need to replace the values of the following variables:

-- `location` - the location of the Azure datacenter you want to use
+- `location` - the location of the Azure datacenter you want to use.
 - `prefix` - the prefix you want to use for the resources you create.
 This will also be the name of the AzureML workspace.

 ```bash